- NAME: Elton John

 John received a number of special honors around this time.
 In 1994, he was inducted into the Rock and Roll Hall of Fame.
 Queen Elizabeth II made John a Commander of the Order of the British Empire the following year (The queen knighted him several years later, making him officially "Sir Elton John").

 While he enjoyed all of the recognition and praise, he soon found himself rocked by grief.
 During the summer of 1997, John lost two good friends—fashion designer Gianni Versace and Princess Diana.
 He reworked one of his classic songs, "Candle in the Wind," as a tribute to Princess Diana, with the song's proceeds going to a charitable trust established in her honor.
 "Candle in the Wind 1997" proved to be a tremendous success, selling more than 30 million copies that year.

-John has continued to record new music.
+John continued to record new music later in his extensive career.
 In 2006, he released The Captain & the Kid, a sequel to his earlier autobiographical effort Captain Fantastic and the Brown Dirt Cowboy (1975).
 He also teamed up with Leon Russell for 2010's The Union, which led to a joint tour.
-According to Rolling Stone magazine, John has another album in the works, The Diving Board, produced by T Bone Burnett.
+John later released The Diving Board (2013), his 30th studio album produced by T Bone Burnett.

 Also in demand as a songwriter, John has been instrumental in bringing Billy Elliott the Musical to the stage.
 The show, adapted from the 2000 film, opened on Broadway in 2008, where it quickly became a critical and commercial success.
 John also worked on the 2011 animated film Gnomeo & Juliet, serving as a producer and a composer.